ImperialCollegeLondon/UniLace/README.md

 ### Changing the rendering perspective
 The rendering perspective can be changed with keyboard inputs.
 This is activated by pressing the `Enter` key.
 The perspective is controlled by:
-* `W` and `S` keys to move the camera forward and backward.
+* `W` and `S` keys to move the camera forward and backwards.
 * `A` and `D` keys to move the camera left and right.
 * `Space` and `Shift` keys to move the camera up and down.
 * Mouse movement to rotate the camera.
 Once the desired perspective is achieved, press `Q` to lock the camera.

 ### Changing parameters
-Simulation related parameters include:
+Simulation-related parameters include:
 * shoelace parameters
 * obi solver paramters
 * simulation parameters